#030 Democracy Is Not Bookie Betting

-In a democracy, people should back a party or individual they most agree with and want to help win.
-This is the important distinction.
-Whereas bookie betting is passive, with people spectating from the outside, voting in an election is active, we’re directly involved.
+Bookie betting is passive, with people spectating from the outside, but voting in an election is active, we are all directly involved.
 Often people see democracy as a two party game where they passively choose between who they think will win from the top two options, based on the events of the time, rather than as a free, sincere democratic choice from all the parties and individuals standing.

 People that attempt to apply social pressure or social stigma, to try to coerce others into voting in a way they deem acceptable, are really trying to manipulate for their own ends.
 This tactic clearly goes against the spirit of what chartists fought for back in 19th Century Great Britain & Ireland, when suffrage was significantly extended.
 Vote shaming is often used by major political parties and their advocates & outriders, as well as by individuals acting alone.

-Here we examine the practice of vote/support shaming & manipulation, and expose it for the malign & sinister tactic it is.
+Here we interrogate the practice of voter shaming, and expose it for the malign & sinister tactic it is.

 First of all it discourages people to vote positively based on a candidate, political party, political leader or policies they value, agree & find affinity with most.
 Instead it pushes voting based primarily on fears people may have of life in the future being made worse for them, or for others in society, by the (allegedly) worst party winning the election.

 Second, the moral responsibility actially lies with the professional political parties, leaders and candidates more widely, to offer voters good reasons to vote for their party, in the form of policies, pledges, virtues and values.
 It is never the voter’s responsibility to deliver a party votes and power regardless of what they offer the voter, out of blind tribal loyalty or ignorance, nor is it the voters responsibility to try to tactically predict and then pre-emptively game the system in their interest.